 Congenital and acquired anomalies of the hand can impact a child’s ability to develop and explore the world normally.
-Corrective surgery can be performed allowing the child to have improved function and appearance.
-Dr Thomas’s is appointed at The Royal Childrens Hospital, Melbourne as one of the Paediatric Hand and Microsurgeons.
-He is also an member of the multidisciplinary team that treats obstetric brachial plexus palsy.
-Reparative surgery to a child’s hand is best performed by a surgeon such as Dr Thomas to ensure the best outcome.
+Corrective surgery can be performed, allowing the child to have improved function and appearance.
+Dr Thomas is appointed at The Royal Childrens Hospital, Melbourne as one of the Paediatric Hand and Microsurgeons.
+He is also a member of the multidisciplinary team that treats obstetric brachial plexus palsy.
+Reparative surgery to a child’s hand is best performed by a qualified and experienced surgeon.

 Candidates for Paediatric Hand Surgery